vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 ### Get A Single Data

-Use `first` method to fetch a single data for the entity.
+Use the `first` method to fetch a single data for the entity.
 It will return the very first item in the state.

 ```js
 const user = store.getters['entities/users/query']().first()